Edwin Alonzo Boyd: World War II

 A few years later, Boyd joined the Royal Canadian Regiment, First Division.
-In June 1940, his regiment crossed the channel to France.
+In June 1940, his regiment crossed the Channel to France.
 When his regiment was posted to Reigate, Surrey, Boyd met his first wife, Doreen Mary Frances Thompson.
 On August 20, 1941, almost nine months to the day after Boyd and Thompson married, she gave birth to a son, Edwin Alonzo Boyd, Jr. The baby was two days old when an air raid siren sounded; the bombing resulted in the baby suffering a cerebral hemorrhage from which he died.
 He was buried on August 30 in a York cemetery.

 In early 1941, Doreen went to York and joined the Auxiliary Territorial Service but was too short to be a truck driver, so she became a motorcycle driver to join her husband in the war.
 Boyd was transferred to the Canadian Provost Corps on July 27, 1942, because he was displeased with the army.
 Soon after that, his wife discovered that she was pregnant again and this time they had twins on December 21, 1943.
 Boyd was officially discharged from the war effort on May 24, 1945, 16 days after Victory in Europe Day (VE Day) May 8, 1945.

 Crimes

-After that Boyd failed to find adequate permanent employment and turned to crime to provide for his wife and two children.
-On September 9, 1949 Boyd robbed a North York branch of the Bank of Montreal.
+Upon his return from the war, Boyd failed to find adequate permanent employment and turned to crime to provide for his wife and two children.
+On September 9, 1949, Boyd robbed a North York branch of the Bank of Montreal.
 Between September 1949 and October 1951, Boyd pulled at least six bank heists.

-He joined up with another robber and carried out several other bold bank robberies.
-He had a reputation for jumping over counters, moving quickly, and carrying a gun.
-His partner, old Howard Gault, got caught and told all.
-They both went to the Don Jail in Toronto.
+He joined up with another local thief, Howard Gault, and together they carried out several other bold bank robberies.
+Edwin had a reputation for jumping over counters, moving quickly, and carrying a gun.
+Howard was caught and confessed to the robberies and identified Edwin as his accomplice.
+Edwin and Howard both went to the Don Jail in Toronto.
 While Boyd and his partner were robbing banks, another more violent gang was also doing the same thing.
-Lennie Jackson, a member of that gang, was caught at the same time as Boyd, and they soon began to swap notes.
+Lennie Jackson, a member of that gang, was caught at the same time as Boyd, and they began swapping notes while in jail.
 Soon another experienced bank robber, Willie Jackson (no relation to Lennie), alias The Clown, arrived at the Don Jail awaiting transfer to the Kingston Penitentiary for a seven-year sentence.
 Lennie Jackson had lost a foot in a railway accident and had a wooden foot in which he stored several hacksaw blades.